About the LIB

 The Leibniz Institute for the Analysis of Biodiversity Change (LIB) is dedicated to research into biological diversity and how it changes, the findings from which have illuminating relevance for society as a whole.
 To better understand current mass extinction of flora and fauna, scientists look for correlations and causes of – often – human-made change.
 The goal is to find solutions for the conservation of ecosystems and species in order to preserve the basis of life as we currently know it.

 The LIB is one of the eight natural history research museums of the Leibniz Association.
-It comprises the Zoological Research Museum Alexander Koenig – Leibniz Institute for Animal Biodiversity (Museum Koenig), Bonn, and the former Centre of Natural History (CeNak) of the University of Hamburg, which were merged into the LIB on 1 July 2021 following a decision of the Joint Science Conference (GWK).
+It comprises the Museum Koenig Bonn (former Zoological Research Museum Alexander Koenig – Leibniz Institute for Animal Biodiversity), and the Museum of Nature Hamburg (former Centre of Natural History, CeNak, of the University of Hamburg), which were merged into the LIB on 1 July 2021 following a decision of the Joint Science Conference (GWK).
 The CeNak serves as the basis for the construction of a new, innovative research museum of the LIB in Hamburg – the Evolutioneum.

 At the LIB, scientists around the world work in international networks to document and analyse the diversity of species, including endangered species, their evolution and ecology, and underlying genetic processes.
 In doing so, they look back into the history of the earth, reconstruct the development of species and analyse the current influence of us humans on the environment.